 - Take advantage of the explosion in the number of podcasts on offer.
-Whatever your child’s interest, you’ll be sure to find something that appeals.
+Whatever the children in your class’ interests, you’ll be sure to find something that appeals.

-- Encourage your child to watch something that will eventually lead them away from the screen.
+- Encourage children to watch something that will eventually lead them away from the screen.
 Why not try watching a video on how to cook something.
-Then, go and actually cook it with your child.
+Then, go and actually cook it with your class or child!
 Don’t hang around and watch whatever video comes on next; get to the kitchen and start enjoying time away from the screen.

-We hope this gives you more of an understanding of screen time for kids, and if you’re looking for more ways to make their screen time positive, try our list of free home learning resources.
+We hope this gives you more of an understanding of screen time for kids.
+If you’re looking for more ways to make your students or children’s screen time positive, try our list of free home learning resources.

 Do you have students who need extra support in math?